jgrh/lerret/README.md

     * `resize` (optional) - Resize the image to fit the width and height values while maintaining the original aspect ratio.
         * `width` (optional) - The width in pixels.
 If not set, then the image is resized to the configured height and its width is set accordingly to maintain the aspect ratio.
         * `height` (optional) - The height in pixels.
 If not set, then the image is resized to the configured width and its height is set accordingly to maintain the aspect ratio.
-        * `crop` (optional, default: `false`) - Scale and crop the image to the configured width and height.
+        * `crop` (optional, default: `false`) - Set to `true` to scale and crop the image to the configured width and height.
 When cropping, both width and height are required.
     * `unsharp` (optional) - Sharpen the image with an unsharp mask operator.
 Please consult the GraphicsMagick [documentation](http://www.graphicsmagick.org/GraphicsMagick.html#details-unsharp) for an explanation of the settings below.
         * `radius` (required)
         * `sigma` (required)